-Where an applicant (the "Applicant") requests that the Corporation undertake a particular project (an "Applicant Project") and such Applicant Project will be financed out of proceeds of taxable or tax-exempt revenue bonds issued by the Corporation (each separate issue of bonds being sometimes hereinafter referred to as the "Bonds"), we would anticipate acting as bond counsel to the Corporation with respect to said transaction.
+Where an applicant (the "Applicant") requests that the Corporation undertake a particular project (an "Applicant Project") and such Applicant Project will be financed out of proceeds of taxable or taxexempt revenue bonds issued by the Corporation (each separate issue of bonds being sometimes hereinafter referred to as the "Bonds"), we would anticipate acting as bond counsel to the Corporation with respect to said transaction.
 We understand that the Corporation has retained William G. Kelly, Jr., Esq., the Corporation Counsel of the City of Albany, as local counsel or Corporation Counsel.
-We further understand that the Corporation would retain the option of using other law firms as Bond Counsel to the Corporation where our firm has a legal conflict, or where there are special circumstances.
-In our capacity as Bond Counsel to the Corporation, we would work with Mr. Kelly on Applicant Projects.
+We further understand that the Corporation during other law firms as Bond Counsel to the Corporation would retain the option of using other law firms as Bond Counsel to the Corporation as Bond Counsel to the Corporation, we would work with Mr. Kelly on Applicant Projects.